-The following hazards may be associated with potential chronic health effects in some personnel during deployment at Base Camp Gardez and vicinity that includes: FOB Gardez, FOB Lightning, FOB Goode, FOB Thunder, and FOB McGill:
+The following hazards may be associated with potential chronic health effects in some personnel during deployment at KAF and vicinity:

-For inhalable fine particulate matter less than 2.5 micrometers in diameter (PM2.5) from environmental dust (including incinerators, and/or any burn pits, which might have existed), the overall long-term health risk was 'Low.'
-For inhalable fine particulate matter less than 10 micrometers in diameter (PM10) from environmental dust (including incinerators, and/or any burn pits, which might have existed), the PM10 overall short-term health risk was not evaluated due to no data for analysis and no health guidelines.
-However, the Base Camp Gardez and vicinity area is a dust-prone desert environment with a semi-arid climate, also subject to vehicle traffic, and conditions may have varied.
-An incinerator was located at FOB Lightning, but no air samples were identified as being collected near the incinerator- see Section 10.7.
-Burn pits might have existed in the Base Camp Gardez and vicinity area (e.g., burn pits used by the local population); however, the PM10 and the

-PM{2.5} overall long-term health risks specifically for burn pits were not evaluated due to no environmental samples collected near burn pits provided for analysis- see Section 10.7.
+Air quality: For inhalable fine particulate matter less than 2.5 micrometers in diameter (PM2.5) from environmental dust (including incinerators, and/or any burn pits, which might have existed), the overall longterm health risk was 'Low.'
+However, the KAF and vicinity area is a dust-prone desert environment with a semiarid climate, also subject to vehicle traffic, and conditions may have varied.
+Burn pits might have existed in the KAF and vicinity area (e.g., burn pits used by the local population); however, the PM10 and the PM{2.5} overall long-term health risks were not evaluated due to no environmental samples provided for analysis.
 Where burn pits exist, exposures may vary, as conditions may have varied.
-For inhalational exposure to high levels of dust containing PM10 and PM{2.5}, such as during high winds or dust storms, and for exposures to incinerator and/or burn pit smoke, it is considered possible that some otherwise healthy personnel, who were exposed for a long-term period to dust and particulate matter, could develop certain health conditions (e.g., reduced lung function, cardiopulmonary disease).
+For inhalational exposure to high levels of dust containing PM10 and PM{2.5}, such as during high winds or dust storms, and for exposures to incinerator and/or burn pit smoke, it is considered possible that some otherwise healthy personnel, who were exposed for a longterm period to dust and particulate matter, could develop certain health conditions (e.g., reduced lung function, cardiopulmonary disease).
 Personnel with a history of asthma or cardiopulmonary disease could potentially be more likely to develop such chronic health conditions.
 While the dust and particulate matter exposures and exposures to burn pits are acknowledged, at this time there were no specific recommended, post-deployment medical surveillance evaluations or treatments.
 Providers should still consider overall individual health status (e.g., any underlying conditions/susceptibilities) and any potential unique individual exposures (such as burn pits/barrels, incinerators, occupational or specific personal dosimeter data) when assessing individual concerns.
 Certain individuals may need to be followed/evaluated for specific occupational exposures/injuries (e.g., annual audiograms as part of the medical surveillance for those enrolled in the Hearing Conservation Program; and personnel covered by Respiratory Protection Program and/or Hazardous Waste/Emergency Responders Medical Surveillance).

 Table 2.
-Population-Based Health Risk Estimates - Base Camp Gardez and vicinity 1,2
+Population-Based Health Risk Estimates - KAF and vicinity^{1, 2}